nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

-Considering snapshots as layers (slices) of a multiplex graph, with `interslice edges coupling temporal node copies <https://leidenalg.readthedocs.io/en/stable/multiplex.html#slices-to-layers)>`__, is one way of employing modularity optimization on dynamic graphs, which may help to better capture their mesoscale structures.
-The example below uses the same algorithm as before:
+Considering snapshots as layers (slices) of a multiplex graph, with `interslice edges coupling temporal node copies <https://leidenalg.readthedocs.io/en/stable/multiplex.html#slices-to-layers)>`__, is one way of employing modularity optimization on dynamic graphs, which may help to better capture their mesoscale structures [4]_.
+This example uses the same algorithm as before:

 .. code-block:: python